 Very little focus breathing (great for video), with an internal focus element.
 No mention of weather sealing.

-Optically this lens is great.
-I have pretty much no complaints other than a bit of distortion.
+Optically, this lens is great.
+I have pretty much no complaints, aside from a bit of distortion.
 It renders very high-quality images that you would expect from big brands.

 What’s Not Great About The Viltrox 35mm f1.8